hodgestar/qutip-asqsqis-2022/_sources/tutorials/01-qutip-qip-i.md

 - This circuit should have two qubits.
 - Used |00> as your initial state.
 - Run the circuit and check the result.
-- Start by making a circuit that *does not* prepare the Bell state.
+- Start with a simple circuit with no gates and then modify it.
+Run different versions to see what they do.
 - Then modify it step by step making it a bit less wrong each time.
 - You can create the state |00> using `qutip.ket("00")`, but feel free to try other ways too.